Tag: leader

 In the Gospels, Matthew has the 2 best almost explicit statements regarding the Trinity.
 With Jesus’ baptism, Jesus is baptized, “laid upon” by the Holy Spirit, and blessed (and proclaimed) by God (the Father).
 All 3 persons of the Trinity are present and noted as being present (rather than in other places where they can be assumed to be present).

-In many respects, however, it is Jesus’ Commission of the Disciples (now Apostles) to baptize in the name of Father, Son, and Holy Spirit that there is an expression of the doctrine and persons of the Trinity (yet, still no word “Trinity”).
+In many respects, however, it is Jesus’ Commission of the Disciples (now Apostles) to baptize in the of Father, , and Holy Spirit that there is an expression of the doctrine and persons of the Trinity (yet, still no word “Trinity”).

 While this is so, there is something critically important in Peter’s letter.
 Peter all but declares the Trinity in his opening.
 There are several reasons this is important.
 First, it’s Peter.
-His place as one of Jesus’ core disciples, and his place as commissioned of the church (by Jesus) makes his words critically important to our understanding of the church.
+His place as one of Jesus’ core disciples, and his place as commissioned leader of the (by Jesus) makes his words critically important to our understanding of the church.

 Before the “doctrine” was declared, before the Athanasian Creed was written, before the understood writing of the Gospels, Peter brought the Trinity to the church.

-In lieu of or questions, and in of the tradition in more “liturgical” churches to it on Trinity Sunday, below is the Athanasian Creed.
+In lieu of prayer or questions, and in of the tradition in more “liturgical” churches to it on Trinity Sunday, below is the Athanasian Creed.

 ※Athanasian Creed※